Scheduled MonumentsEnglandMedieval cross in St Mary's churchyard

 What is Medieval cross in St Mary's churchyard?

-Medieval cross in St Mary's churchyard is a monument of the medieval period located in Wiltshire.
+A Medieval cross in St Mary's churchyard is a stone monument located in Wiltshire and designated as a heritage asset under the National Heritage List for England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019840.

 Who is responsible for protecting Medieval cross in St Mary's churchyard?